Christian Heritage Classical School: Baseball

+The school won the 2017 TAPPS 2A State Baseball Championship Title.

 Soccer

 In 2012, CHCS was the TAPPS (Texas Association of Private and Parochial Schools) 2A state championship in soccer.
 CHCS was also a state soccer finalist in 2009 and 2010.
 In 2010, CHS had three players chosen for the TAPPS Fall Soccer All-State first team.

 Affiliations

-CHCS a non-denominational, classical, Christian school.
-It is affiliated with the National Association of Private Schools (NAPS), is a member of the Association of Classical and Christian Schools (ACCS), and is accredited through AdvancED.
+Christian Heritage Classical School is a member of the Association of Classical and Christian Schools (ACCS).
+It is accredited through AdvancED.